Sorted Hash Memtable

 A new memtable type that improves seek and read while writing performance.

-There are currently 5 RocksDB memtable representation options, with the default being SkipList.
+There are currently 5 representation options, with the default being SkipList.

 We designed a new memtable representation algorithm that allows parallel writes without requiring the insertion of synchronization locks, also improving read and seek operations.